 What is a Money-laundering Reporting Officer?

 The role of MLRO in the UK was enshrined in law in 2007.
-But over a decade later, even the definitions from institutions, including the Law Society, can seem ambiguous or vague at best.
+But over a decade and a half later, even the definitions from institutions, including the Law Society, can seem ambiguous or vague at best.

 Many think the first task is to undertake a financial crime risk assessment.
 It's not.
 Step one is to get clear guidance from senior management on the firm's overall risk assessment and risk appetite, as these are the primary drivers for the financial crime risk assessment.